allegroai/clearml-docs/docs/webapp/webapp_exp_table.md

 to columns of interest.
 Use the details view to access a selected experiment’s details, while keeping the experiment list in view.
 Details view can also be accessed by double-clicking a specific experiment in the table view to open its details view.

-The table provides two views: the active (main) experiment view and the archive.
-You can archive experiments so the active experiment view doesn't get too cluttered.
-Click **OPEN ARCHIVE** on the top of an experiment table to open the archive view, where you can view all archived experiments.
-From the archive, you can restore archived experiments to the main table view.
+You can archive experiments so the experiments table doesn't get too cluttered.
+Click **OPEN ARCHIVE** on the top of the table to open the archive and view all archived experiments.
+From the archive, you can restore experiments and remove them from the archive.

 :::info